Spanish–Taíno War of San Juan–Borikén: Sociocultural impact and commemorations

-During the 19th century, a campaign to diminish the impact of Agüeybana II's figure was carried in official sources.
-A counterculture rose among the pro-independence literature, which identified the rural population as "sons of Agüeybana El Bravo" and urged them to revel as he once did.
+During the 19th century, a campaign to diminish the impact of Agüeybana II's figure was carried out in official sources.
+A counterculture rose among the pro-independence literature, which identified the rural population as "sons of Agüeybana El Bravo" and urged them to reveal as he once did.
 A seminal example of this was Daniel Rivera's 1854 work Agüeybana, el bravo, the earliest example of a pro-independence poem recorded locally.
-This turn of events converted the cacique in the first symbol used by the Puerto Rican independence movement.
+This turn of events converted the cacique into the first symbol used by the Puerto Rican independence movement.
 This trend continued during the 20th century, with Luis Llorens Torres and Juan Antonio Corretjer continuing emphasizing the role of the cacique in their work as part of an attempt to bring it into the collective consciousness.
 However, this interest also led to the mythification of the figure being accepted as fact, with fictional accounts of his relationship with his sister or his motivations for attacking the Spanish becoming widely spread through the work of authors Alejandro Tapia and Cayetano Coll y Toste.
 An uncritical adoption of these fables led to this perception becoming widespread in the work of historians entering into the 20th century.

 Of those involved in the battle, the local authorities made efforts to recognize the fifth centenary of Ponce de León's birth in 1974.
 In 2011, the IPC organized a symposium to discuss the Fifth Centenary of the conflict, where academics exposed their various perspectives of the events.
 The Numismatics Society of Puerto Rico minted a medal commemorating the event, illustrating a cacique and several natives in combat which was based on the narrative of Ricardo Alegría.
 A number of the Taínos involved, have been homaged in monuments, including Agüeybana II who has a statue in his honor at Ponce.